Skip to main content

 Lining

-While the Schuberth C5 has one of the most complex linings I’ve encountered, with no less than nine individual parts, it’s surprisingly easy to remove and refit.
+While the Schuberth C5 has one of the most complex linings I’ve encountered, with no fewer than nine individual parts, it’s surprisingly easy to remove and refit.
 And it’s a hell of a lot simpler than the previous Schuberths thanks to a redesign of the easy-to-snap pins that featured on the old models’ neck skirts, and cheek pads that are much quicker to remove now, despite the straps that run to the rear to help prevent the lid rolling off in a crash.

 Much of the lining is customisable, with the importer offering various different sizes of cheek pads, brow cushions and more.
 A good dealer will carry stock of these and be able to help you find the perfect fit.